Seattle Opera

-Seattle Opera is an opera company based in Seattle, Washington.
-It was founded in 1963 by Glynn Ross, who served as its first general director until 1983.
+Seattle Opera is an American opera company based in Seattle, Washington.
 The company's season runs from August through late May, comprising five or six operas of eight to ten performances each, often featuring double casts in major roles to allow for successive evening presentations.

 Since August 2003, Seattle Opera has performed at Marion Oliver McCaw Hall (capacity: 2,967), which was built on the site of the old Seattle Opera House at Seattle Center.
-The company's current general director is Christina Scheppelmann, who assumed the role in August 2019.
-Seattle Opera does not have a full-time music director; in October 2007, it announced the appointment of Asher Fisch as its principal guest conductor.

-The Ross years
+The company's current general director is James Robinson.

+History

-From the outset, Ross saw opera as something that had to be sold using similar techniques to those used to sell popular entertainment.
-"To sell opera…you have to get their attention with a little razzle-dazzle.
+Glynn Ross founded the company in 1963, and served as its first general director until 1983.
+From the outset, Ross saw opera as something that had to be sold using similar techniques to those used to sell popular entertainment:

+To sell opera…you have to get their attention with a little razzle-dazzle.
 You've got to be simpatico.
-You have to be able to communicate, and you have to deliver your message with the best possible product you can manage."
-In 1970, H. C. Schonberg of the New York Times contrasted Seattle Opera's approach to marketing to the then still staid marketing of New York's Metropolitan Opera: "Out there, you see campaign buttons with the legend Opera Lives.
+You have to be able to communicate, and you have to deliver your message with the best possible product you can manage.

+In 1970, Harold C. Schonberg of The New York Times contrasted Seattle Opera's approach to marketing to the then-still staid marketing of New York's Metropolitan Opera:

+Out there, you see campaign buttons with the legend Opera Lives.
 It is in Seattle where you can look at the sky and find an airplane skywriting the virtues of Seattle Opera.
-There are even auto bumper stickers about opera."
+There are even auto bumper stickers about opera.

 Further, Schonberg remarked favorably on the "air of freshness and experimentation that contrasts vividly with the dull, tried and true, tired professionalism in other opera houses one could mention."

+The company named Speight Jenkins as its next general director in December 1982, an unusual appointment in that Jenkins did not have prior administrative experience with arts organisations prior to his appointment.
+Jenkins formally took up the post with the 1983–1984 season, during which the company ran its first-ever fiscal deficit.
+Early in his tenure, Jenkins stated a goal of producing all ten of the major Wagner works in Seattle.
+This project began with Tannhäuser in 1984, which was the first Seattle Opera production with supertitles.
+The project culminated with the August 2003 production of Parsifal, the first company production in its new venue, Marion Oliver McCaw Hall.
+Jenkins concluded his tenure as general director of Seattle Opera in 2014.